Forget by Uncertainty: Orthogonal Entropy Unlearning for Quantized Neural Networks: Methodology

 \begin{theorem}[Unbiasedness of Maximum Entropy] EGU maximizes $H(p_\theta(\cdot|x))$.
 The optimal prediction distribution is $p^*(k|x) = \frac{1}{K}$ for all $k$, yielding $H(p^*) = \log K$ and $D_{KL}(p^* \| \mathcal{U}) = 0$. \end{theorem}

 Theorem~\ref{thm:label_bias} shows that label manipulation methods train the model to confidently predict incorrect labels, replacing correct memorization with incorrect memorization.
 This introduces systematic bias that may be exploited by membership inference attacks.
-In contrast, Theorem~\ref{thm:entropy_unbiased} shows that EGU drives predictions toward the uniform distribution, achieving genuine uncertainty without class-specific biases.
+In contrast, Theorem~\ref{thm:entropy_unbiased} shows that EGU provides an unbiased optimization direction toward higher entropy, avoiding class-specific biases inherent in label manipulation methods.
 Detailed proofs are provided in Appendix~\ref{sec:entropy_proofs}.